enebo/Purugin/README.md

 ## Running

-Unfortunately, there is some weird Java Classloader interaction between JRuby and CraftBukkit.
-To start up Craftbukkit with Purugin, you need to do a couple of extra things:
+If you used the install script (requires a Ruby interpreter >1.9.1), then all you need to do is execute the run.sh or run.bat script which gets put into your minecraft directory.

-1. Have jruby-complete.jar from www.jruby.org/downloads in your Craftbukkit directory.
+If you want to do this manually, then you will need to:
-2. java -Xms1024M -Xmx1024M -cp jruby-complete-0.6.1.jar:craftbukkit-0.0.1-SNAPSHOT.jar org.bukkit.craftbukkit.Main
+1. Have jruby-complete.jar from www.jruby.org/downloads in your Minecraft directory.

-Not ideal, but not particularly difficult either...
+2. java -Xms1024M -Xmx1024M -cp jruby-complete.jar:craftbukkit-0.0.1-SNAPSHOT.jar org.bukkit.craftbukkit.Main